oracle-livelabs/oci/oci-stack-monitoring-fundamentals/discovery/discovery.md

 Once all of the fields are completed, once again click **Cancel**.

-## Task 4: Discover the E-Business Suite Application
+## Task 4: Discover an E-Business Suite Application

 1. Complete an EBS discovery